Attachment and the Influence of the Early Years

 About the Speaker:

 Professor Alan Sroufe, Professor Emeritus in the Institute of Child Development at the University of Minnesota, received his Ph.D. in Clinical Psychology from the University of Wisconsin in 1967.
-Dr. Sroufe has been Associate Editor of Developmental Psychology and Development and Psychopathology.
+Prof. Sroufe has been Associate Editor of Developmental Psychology and Development and Psychopathology.
 An internationally recognized expert on early attachment relationships, emotional development, and developmental psychopathology, he has published 150 articles and 7 books on these topics, including “The Development of the Person”, a two-time award winner.
 His other awards include the Distinguished Scientific Contribution Award from the Society for Research in Child Development, the Bowlby-Ainsworth Award for Contributions to Attachment Research, the Mentor Award and the G. Stanley Hall Award for Distinguished Scientific Contribution to Developmental Psychology from Division 7 of the American Psychology Association, an Honorary Doctorate Degree from the University of Leiden, and the Distinguished Teaching Award from the College of Education, University of Minnesota.